 Signs and Symptoms of Cushing’s in Dogs

-The sudden increase in stress hormones has a significant effect on nearly every part of the dog’s body, to the point where it can be difficult for your vet to properly diagnose as the symptoms often resemble those of other common conditions.
+The sudden increase in excess cortisol or stress hormones has a significant effect on nearly every part of the dog’s body, to the point where it can be difficult for your veterinarian to properly diagnose as the symptoms often resemble those of other common conditions.
 Some symptoms you may see in a dog suffering from Cushing’s disease include:

 - Increased appetite